skglobal-jsc/kivy-base-app/{{cookiecutter.repo_name}}/README.md

 - TODO
-    - Add new app icon in `{{cookiecutter.repo_name}}/path`.
+    - Add new app icon in `{{cookiecutter.repo_name}}/data` (replace existing file).
-    - Change android.ndk_path in buildozer.spec
+    - Change `build_dir` and `ios.codesign.debug` in buildozer.spec when create new or clone project (do not commit it to git).
     - Generate a new GUID for Inno setup.
-    - When change version, remember change in files: main.py, create-installer.iss
+    - When change version, remember change in files: main.py and create-installer.iss

 ## Usage